 Wis.
-Stat. § 85.61 requires that the WEC maintain a written data exchange agreement with the Department of Transportation.
+Stat. § 85.61 requires that WEC maintain a written data exchange agreement with the Department of Transportation.
 This agreement was current and in effect at the time of the November 2020 General Election.
-The agreement expired in January 2021 and WEC is currently finalizing the updated agreement with DOT.
-All terms of the agreement remain in place and functional as the agreement is being updated.
-This agreement establishes the use of an Application Programing Interface (API) which allows WEC to compare voter registration information against DOT driver license and ID information.
-While this agreement is being updated, there was no delay or gap in completing statutorily required data checks between WEC and DOT.
-As is stated in the LAB report, all required data checks between WEC were completed in accordance with statute.
+The agreement was scheduled to expire in January 2021.
+WEC and DOT agreed to extend agreement indefinitely while developing a new and more comprehensive document.
+This agreement permits the use of an Application Programming Interface (API) which allows WEC to compare voter registration information against DOT driver license and ID information.
+While this agreement is being updated, there are no delays or gaps in completing statutorily required data checks between WEC and DOT.
+As is stated in the LAB report, all required data checks between WEC, and DOT were completed in accordance with statute.